sherlach/gmi2html/README.md

 TODO

 - Refactoring desperately needed, os. module sometimes used, Printf sometimes used, for example.
-TrimPrefix instead of TrimLeft
+TrimPrefix instead of TrimLeft.
+AND, there's a lot of self-repetition
 - Heading "Doctype html" et cetera
 - Similarly, Style from the BMW
-- Headings
 - Quotes